MediaComem/docker-brownbag/README.md

 root@e07f81d7941d:/#
 ```

+You have a new command line prompt, indicating that you are within the container.
+You can now run
-You can now run any command you want within the running container:
+any command you want within the running container:

 ```bash
 root@e07f81d7941d:/# date